justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 writing):

 * Non-commercial use only
-* It's quite old (based on IDA v5.0 from 2006)
+* Lacks all features introduced in IDA > v7.0
-* Lacks support for many processors and file formats (most notably, it does not support 64-bit files)
+* Lacks support for many processors and file formats (however, it does support 64-bit files now)
 * Lacks the debugging feature
 * Lacks support